carbon-language/carbon-lang/docs/design/generics/details.md

 See [#531](https://github.com/carbon-language/carbon-lang/issues/531) for the discussion.

-**Future work:** We may want to define another operator on type-of-types for adding requirements to a type-of-type without affecting the names, and so avoid the possibility of name conflicts.
+**Future work:** We may want to define another operator on facet types for adding requirements to a facet type without affecting the names, and so avoid the possibility of name conflicts.
 Note this means the operation is not commutative.
 If we call this operator `[&]`, then `A [&] B` has the names of `A` and `B [&] A` has the names of `B`.

 ```
-// `Printable [&] Renderable` is syntactic sugar for this type-of-type:
+// `Printable [&] Renderable` is syntactic sugar for this facet type:
 constraint {
   require Self impls Printable;
   require Self impls Renderable;
   alias Print = Printable.Print;
 }

-// `Renderable [&] EndOfGame` is syntactic sugar for this type-of-type:
+// `Renderable [&] EndOfGame` is syntactic sugar for this facet type:
 constraint {
   require Self impls Renderable;
   require Self impls EndOfGame;